kazuotani14/BubblesRenderer/README.md

 * Ray tracing: the next week
   * re-visit 3.4: correctly handle zeros and nans
-  * for cornell box: how to reduce noise?
+  * for cornell box: how to reduce noise? try more samples, more depth

 * clean up code -- one pass
   * remove `using`?